Lstucky/ETL-project/technical-report.md

 ### Procedures

 * **Extract**
-    * Each csv file was read into a Pandas DataFrame in jupyter notebook
+    * Each csv file was read into a Pandas DataFrame in jupyter notebook.

 * **Transform**
     * We took only only the columns that were necessary and renamed the columns to that they were consistent across the datasets.